 I devoured this book and it kept me guessing right to the very end . . .
 Line by line, Paraic's writing contains some of the most beautifully turned phrasing I've read in a long while — Laura Barnett, author of THE VERSIONS OF US

-Exquisite — Liz Nugent, author of UNRAVELLING OLIVER
+Exquisite — Liz Nugent, author of LYING IN WAIT

-The Maker of Swans combines through-the-looking-glass enchantment with Nabokovian dexterity, and is also a sly and insightful commentary on the powers and weakness of artists.
+The Maker of Swans combines through-the-looking-glass enchantment with Nabokovian dexterity.
 O'Donnell has written a mesmerizing book whose prose absolutely soars — Sandra Newman, author of THE COUNTRY OF ICE CREAM STAR